swystems/prob-bellkat/README.md

-Which can then be transformed into `results.pdf` using
+Which can then be transformed into `results.pdf` with (also within the container):

 ```bash
 pdflatex results.tex